-If your child uses Wixie at school, they can log in at home to creating and sharing their learning through a combination of text, images, and voice narration!
+If your child uses Wixie at school, they can log in at home to create and share their learning through a combination of text, images, and voice narration!
 Your child's teacher may even be suggesting activities by assigning templates that will show at the top of your child's Wixie home page.
 (If your child doesn't have Wixie, sign up for a free trial account you can use for 90-days.)

 1. Brainstorm signs of spring

 Regardless of the current weather outside on the vernal equinox, what are the signs of spring in your area?
-Search "spring" or "cluster" at your Wixie home page, add what you see (or even hear, smell, taste, and feel) this spring to each petal.
+Search "spring" or "cluster" at your Wixie home page, add what you see (or even hear, smell, taste, and feel) this spring to each petal. (template)

 2. Create a superhero

 Create your own super hero!
 What powers will they have?
 How will they help people?
 Where did they and their powers come from?
-If you need a bit of direction to get started, search "superhero" in Wixie to find a Superhero ID card.
+If you need a bit of direction to get started, search "superhero" in Wixie to find a Superhero ID card. (template)